 NetFlow is a protocol used to collect metadata on IP traffic flows traversing a network device.

-Developed by Cisco Systems, NetFlow is a protocol that is used to record metadata about IP traffic flows traversing a network device such as a router, switch, or host.
+Developed by Cisco Systems, NetFlow is used to record metadata about IP traffic flows traversing a network device such as a router, switch, or host.
 A NetFlow-enabled device generates metadata at the interface level and sends this information to a flow collector, where the flow records are stored to enable network traffic analytics.
 A network operator can use NetFlow data to determine network throughput, packet loss, and traffic congestion at a specific interface level.
 NetFlow data also supports other network-level monitoring use cases such as DDoS detection and BGP peering.

 While the term “NetFlow” is commonly used to refer to all types of flow records and datagrams, there are actually three important variants in regular use within live production networks:

-- NetFlow is the technology and term used exclusively by Cisco Systems.
+NetFlow is the technology and term used exclusively by Cisco Systems.

-- IPFIX is an IETF standard flow record format that is very similar in approach and structure to NetFlow v9 (see more on version numbering below).
+IPFIX is an IETF standard flow record format that is very similar in approach and structure to NetFlow v9 (see more on NetFlow version numbering below).
 It is sometimes called “NetFlow v10” since IPFIX plays a key role in coalescing all NetFlow variants and equivalents as the standards process evolves the IPFIX specifications over time.

-- sFlow is a similar but importantly different type of flow protocol and data record standard introduced and promoted by InMon Corp. sFlow does not sample all packets like NetFlow does, nor does it timestamp traffic flows.
+sFlow is a similar but importantly different type of flow protocol and data record standard introduced and promoted by InMon Corp. sFlow does not sample all packets like NetFlow does, nor does it timestamp traffic flows.
 It relies on accurate and reliable statistical sampling methods for documenting flows, thereby reducing the amount of flow information that ultimately needs processing and analysis.